benmoose39/ustvgo_to_m3u/README.md

 Grabs m3u links from ustvgo.tv

-**NEW UPDATE**: If you hate setting up cron jobs, just execute `server.py` (based on Flask, yes it's a webserver) and leave it running.
+**NEW UPDATE: If you hate setting up cron jobs, just execute `server.py` (based on Flask, yes it's a webserver) and leave it running.**

 ### Steps to run `server.py`:
 > Have flask installed: `pip install flask`